Entropy-Warrior/entropy-warrior.github.io/content/posts/lifelesson.md

 ![alt text](/images/lifelesson.png)

-Machines learn from us, we learn from their learnings.

 Lately, while diving into the latest and newest techniques in the world of AI, I couldn't help but notice a few concepts that bear striking similarities to life lessons we learn as humans.

 - **Reinforced Learning with Human Feedback (a.k.a.
 RLHF)**: In AI, this technique fine-tunes LLM’s performance based on human feedback.
 In real life, as we grow through school and society, our belief system is constantly fine-tuned.
 The people around us shape our worldviews.